Should Your Skin Care Change When You Wear A Mask?

-The CDC's most recent public-health advisory recommends that every American wear a cloth face covering in public to curb the spread of COVID-19.
+The Public Health Agency of Canada (PHAC) has updated its guidelines to recommend that non-medical masks can be worn as an additional measure of safety to curb the spread of COVID-19.
 Whether you decide to DIY your own mask using a bandana and elastics, or you buy a mask online, you're likely to soon discover the uncomfortable side effect of keeping your nose and mouth covered for a prolonged period of time: rashes, chafing, and even breakouts.

-According to NYC-based dermatologist Joshua Zeichner, MD, the issue is the deliberate occlusive nature of masks.
-It impacts anyone who wears one, but especially the doctors and nurses on the frontlines of the pandemic who have posted selfies of their skin covered in hives, red marks, and even bruises.
+According to NYC-based dermatologist Joshua Zeichner, MD, the issue lies in the deliberate occlusive nature of a protective mask.
+It's something that impacts everyone who wears one, but especially the doctors and nurses on the frontlines of the pandemic who have posted selfies of their skin covered in hives, red marks, and even bruises.
 "Protecting your face with a mask creates a moist, hot environment for your skin, as your breathing is being trapped," Dr. Zeichner explains.
 "This can lead to a build up of sweat and oil on the skin under the mask, which can lead to inflammation, rashes, and even acne breakouts."

 Advertisement

-Ahead, Dr. Zeichner and a few other trusted derms break down their step-by-step advice for keeping your skin clear while following the CDC's guidelines for wearing a face cover.
+Ahead, Dr. Zeichner and a few other trusted derms break down their step-by-step advice for keeping your skin clear while following guidelines for wearing a face cover.

 Wash Your Face Before And After